Nutmeg (Jaiphal) for Babies – Benefits and How to Use?

 - This spice is known to generate body heat, and some babies may not be able to withstand such changes, so look for the symptoms and stop the usage of this spice.

-There are many mothers who swear by this spice to maintain the health of their babies; however, we recommend that you should include this spice in your baby’s diet after consulting your doctor.
+Many new moms swear by this spice to maintain the health of their babies; however, we recommend that you include this spice in your baby’s diet only after consulting with your doctor.
 Every baby is different and thus may react differently to various foods and spices – so be careful!